sallar/stringz/README.md

 `["👍", "🏽"]` which is incorrect.
 This library tries to tackle all these problems with a mega RegExp.
 [Read More Here](https://mathiasbynens.be/notes/javascript-unicode).

+🎈 Based on a RegExp copied from the [Lodash](https://github.com/lodash/lodash) library.

 ## Features
 - Limit string to width (truncate/pad)
 - Unicode-aware string length